plomino/Plomino/README.rst

 Installation on Plone 4.0 and 4.1
 =================================

+If you're using Plone version older than 4.2 you'll need to add some more directives to your buildout.cfg.
 Plomino depends on plone.app.registry and plomino.tinymce requires Products.TinyMCE>=1.2.13.
 To make Plomino work on pre-4.2 Plone sites you need to pin those versions in your versions.cfg section: